Are You Wasting Time In Your Bioprocessing Workflows?

 But one area of CAB that deserves special attention is the ability to enable users to truly leverage a Quality by Design (QbD) approach earlier in the value chain (e.g. R&D).
 Tools that enable users to perform sophisticated and complex multi-factorial experiments, known as Design of Experiments (DoE) .

 Instead of trying to optimise complex biological systems using a brute force “one factor at a time” approach commonly adopted in discovery, DoE leverages statistics to enable a multi-factorial approach.

 DoE’s can be performed manually or on integrated software on robots, but the complexity of design is restricted by the the amount of time and effort it takes the operator to plan, program and then perform the experiments.

 Taking a computer-aided biology approach means scientists can perform more complex DoE’s with greater efficiency, increasing the size of the design space they can realistically explore, and thus delivering more robust processes.

 For example, DoE can help you develop the right experimental designs within a specific budget and timeframe, and ensure your analysis gives you reliable data.
 In a quality by design (QbD) framework, it can quickly optimise purification conditions and help you get the highest yield of active product throughout your downstream processing.

-Bottom line: you shouldn’t be wasting time on arduous and repetitive jobs like pipetting, or endlessly messing around with data in Excel.
+Bottom line: you shouldn’t be wasting time on arduous and repetitive jobs like pipetting, robotic programming or endlessly messing around with data in Excel.
 As this can lead to errors, issues with reproducibility and delays in experimental work.
 Instead, you can make your job (and your life) much easier with a CAB approach.
 You can also perform sophisticated multi-factorial DoE-based procedures, which allow for a bigger design space and ultimately more insight.
 This level of complex experiment is only possible by adopting tools in the CAB cycle.